Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Introduction

-As can be seen, the parameter $l$ in the above theorems trades sample complexity for time.
-As an interesting case, if either $k=O(\log n/\log\log n)$ or we are allowed $m = n^{\Omega(\log\log n)}$ samples, we can choose $l$ appropriately so that the time complexity is $\exp({\delta n})$ for arbitrarily small $\delta > 0$.
-Thus, assuming standard LWE does not have an arbitrary small exponential time, our result also establishes the tightness of the above conjecture on the hardness of sparse LWE by \cite{sparse_LWE}.
+As can be seen, the parameter $l$ in the above theorem trades sample complexity for time.
+In particular, we obtain tradeoffs between the sample complexity $m$ and time complexity for sparse LWE and sparse LPN over higher modulus $q$.
+As an interesting case, if either $k=O(\log n/\log\log \abs{R})$ or we are allowed $m = n^{\Omega(\log\log \abs{R})}$ samples, we can choose $l$ appropriately so that the time complexity is $\exp({\delta n})$ for arbitrarily small $\delta > 0$.
+Assuming standard LWE does not have an arbitrarily small exponential time, our result also establishes the tightness of the conjecture on the hardness of sparse LWE by \cite{sparse_LWE}.

-Our methodology is to define a $\LIN{k}{q}$ instance as a generalization of a $k$-XOR instance, and extend the Kikuchi method used by \cite{kikuchi_ref1} and more recently \cite{gupta2026classical} to distinguish random vs planted instances of $\LIN{k}{q}$.
-For both extensions, this involves formulating a large graph corresponding to the $\LIN{k}{q}$ instance, called the Kikuchi Graph.
-The method corresponding to \cite{kikuchi_ref1} involves analysing the spectral norm of adjacency matrix of this graph.
-The method corresponding to \cite{gupta2026classical} involves finding a short, closed, `non-trivial' walk in the graph and then analysing the absolute value of a polynomial formed by the edge labels in the closed walk.
-Table~\ref{tab:comparing spectral and closed walk} describes the pros and cons of the two methods at a high level.

-\textbf{Related Work.} We recently realized that our construction of Kikuchi graph for $\LIN{k}{q}$, and the analysis for upper bound of spectral norm for the random instance is similar to that discussed by Peter Manohar in their PhD thesis (Chapter 13 of \cite{peter_manohar_phd_thesis}). \footnote{We did not find a published work of this though.} However, both our construction and our analysis is more general, which creates a significant improvement in our results.
-Let us elaborate on this:

-\begin{itemize} \item Their analysis is only for deciding whether a $\LIN{k}{q}$ instance is random or not.
-We solve the harder problem of deciding whether the instance is random or planted.
-For this, we do an additional analysis for \emph{lower bound} of spectral norm for a planted instance. \item Their construction of the Kikuchi Matrix is for prime $q$, whereas ours doesn't require primality of $q$. \item The eligible edges in the Kikuchi graph are much more in our construction (see Construction~\ref{kLIN to 2LIN}) than theirs (see Definition 13.0.2, \cite{peter_manohar_phd_thesis}).
-As a consequence, we attain a sample complexity requirement of $m \geq \left(\frac{O(n)}{l}\right)^k$ (see Corollary~\ref{lower bound for planted instance large q}) which is much better for large $q$ than theirs: $m \geq \left(\frac{O(qn)}{l}\right)^{k/2}$ (Theorem 13.0.1, \cite{peter_manohar_phd_thesis}).
-For small $q$, we match their sample complexity (see Corollary~\ref{lower bound for planted instance small q}). \end{itemize}
+Moreover, the algorithms in the above theorems are applicable for a wide class of noise distributions $\Psi$.
+For the ring $\Z_q$, apart from the discrete Gaussian noise in LWE or the `low Hamming weight' noise in LPN, the distinguishing problem is solvable for a large class of other plausible noise distributions.
+For example, one might consider a distribution where zero error is allowed only with probability $1/q$, otherwise the error is rejection sampled again according to the discrete Gaussian.
+Another example can be an addition of noises, one from the discrete Gaussian and another from the LPN distribution noise, which was recently proposed in a bid for new hardness on noisy linear equations \cite{ghosal2025post}.
+In the sparse regime, our algorithms attack the problem for these noise distributions as well.